HOME › TEACHING › BIOLOGY & AI CURE

 Bevin Haynes

-Bevin is asking whether having a massive genome speeds up or slows down chromosomal rearrangement and lineage diversification in grasshoppers and crickets.
-She is compiling genome sizes and chromosome data across Orthoptera.
+Asking whether having a massive genome speeds up or slows down chromosomal rearrangement and lineage diversification in grasshoppers and crickets.
+Compiling genome sizes and chromosome data across Orthoptera.

 Anaya Hooda